ngscheurich/system/config/nvim/README.md

 ## Plugins

-While the core Neovim experience is excellent, I lean on myriad community plugins to enhance it in various ways.
+While the core Neovim experience is excellent, I lean on myriad community plugins to enhance it.
 I’ll break these plugins up into sections:

 - [Editing](#editing)
 - [Workflow](#workflow)